 In the Highlands, so far away from home

-When we set out to explore Inverness, Scotland, this guy was flycasting in the cold river Ness, and he kept at it as the sun went gold, reflecting off windows along the river bank.
+When we set out to explore Inverness, Scotland, this guy was flycasting in the cold River Ness, and he kept at it as the sun went gold, reflecting off windows along the river’s edge.

-We had arrived in Inverness after a long drive north along Loch Ness and the river Ness, which spills nearby into the North Sea.
-(Not too surprisingly, “Inverness” means “mouth of the Ness” in a version of Gaelic, much as the name of Aberdeen, another northern Scottish city, says “the mouth of the river Dee.”)
+We had arrived in Inverness after a long drive north along Loch Ness and the River Ness, which spills nearby into the North Sea.
+(Not too surprisingly, “Inverness” means “mouth of the Ness” in a version of Gaelic, much as the name of Aberdeen, another northern Scottish city, translates as “the mouth of the River Dee.”)

 It would have been hard to avoid noticing various sights that many of us flat-landers associate with Scotland.

-There were people with red hair, and bare spongey-looking pastures, some with sheep and some without.
+There were people with red hair, and many bare, spongey-looking pastures, some with sheep and some without.

-Among the heather and thistles, there were border collies guarding flocks (of reindeer, as well as sheep).
+Among the heather and thistles, border collies guarded their flocks, reindeer as well as sheep.

 And fragments of very old castles standing stubbornly erect for centuries.